Boversten/old-Boversten.github.io/_posts/2021-02-22-received-a-PhD-offer-from-MIT.md

 ---
 layout: post
-title: "Receive a PhD offer from MIT"
+title: "Received a PhD offer from MIT"
 date: 2021-02-22
 ---